dbos-inc/dbos-docs/docs/typescript/programming-guide.md

 }
 ```

-We add a new `@Communicator` function called `SignGuestbook` that uses `fetch` to send an HTTP POST request to the guestbook to record a greeting.
-If the communicator throws an error, it is automatically retried up to 3 times with exponential backoff.
-This is configurable [here](https://docs.dbos.dev/tutorials/communicator-tutorial#configurable-retries).
+We add a new `@Step` function called `SignGuestbook` that uses `fetch` to send an HTTP POST request to the guestbook to record a greeting.
+If the step throws an error, it is automatically retried up to 3 times with exponential backoff.
+This is configurable [via the `StepConfig` parameter to `@Step`](../typescript/tutorials/communicator-tutorial.md#configurable-retries).

 Stop your app with CTRL+C, rebuild with `npm run build` and start your application with `npx dbos start`.
 Make a few visits to the greeting URL in your browser, i.e. http://localhost:3000/greeting/Mike.
 With every new visit, the app should now print first that it has recorded your greeting in the guestbook, then that it has recorded your greeting in the database.